Categories

 Book Radar

-Here’s Monday’s trivia question: What was Eric Arthur Blair’s pen name?
+Here’s Monday’s trivia question: What is believed to be the first full-length novel ever written?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!